India's Modi voices concern over unrest in neighboring Bangladesh and attacks on Hindus there

 Bangladesh’s former Prime Minister Sheikh Hasina fled to India on Aug.
 5 after weeks of violent protests that prompted her ouster.

-She is in New Delhi and is likely to stay there until she decides where she will seek asylum.
+She is likely to stay in New Delhi until she decides where she will seek asylum.
 An interim government led by Nobel laureate Muhammad Yunus has assumed power in Bangladesh and is expected to organize fresh elections.

 During the protests in Bangladesh, many Hindu homes, shops and businesses were attacked.
-Yunus met with Hindu community leaders earlier this week and assured them protection.
+Yunus met with Hindu community leaders earlier this week and assured them of their protection.

 The student-led protests began in July against a quota system for government jobs that critics said benefitted people with connections to Hasina’s party.
 The protests morphed into a movement against her government, leaving more than 300 people dead including students and police officers in the ensuing violence.